Look out for the brand new treatiedspaces.com – launching summer ’21

-Treatied Spaces has been awarded a Standard Research Grant valued at £931,042 by the Arts and Humanities Research Council of the United Kingdom for the project ‘Brightening the Covenant Chain: Revealing Cultures of Diplomacy Between the Crown and the Iroquois Confederacy’.
-This 42 month project will begin in 2021.
-If you would like to be involved, please contact our Research Assistant, Dr Susannah Hopson.
+Treatied Spaces has been awarded a Standard Research Grant by the Arts and Humanities Research Council of the United Kingdom for the project ‘Brightening the Covenant Chain: Revealing Cultures of Diplomacy Between the Crown and the Iroquois Confederacy’.
+This 42 month project will run until September 2024.

-The project is led by Joy Porter, Charles Prior, Pekka Hämäläinen, Mark Walters, and Dale Turner.
+The project is led by Joy Porter, Charles Prior, Pekka Hämäläinen, Mark Walters, Dale Turner with artistic and interpretive contributions by Celeste Pedri-Spade and an immersive Soundscape of Haudenosaunee diplomatic oration by Thanyehténhas Nathan Brinklow.
 Working with us are the Georgian Papers Programme, the Eccles Centre for American Studies, the American Museum and Gardens (Bath), the North American Native Museum, King’s Digital Lab, Johnson Hall Historic Site (New York), and the Northeast Native Research Collaborative.

 To the Cree of Saskatchewan, he is ‘Pisimwa Kamiwohkitahpamikohk’, meaning ‘The Sun looks at Him in a Good Way’.
 We know him as Prince Charles.
 To the Salish of British Columbia, she is ‘Mother of all people’.
 We know her as the Queen.
 This interdisciplinary project investigates the deep but unexplored connections embodied in these names, between the British Crown and the indigenous peoples of Canada and Northeastern America – one of the oldest diplomatic relationships in the world.
 It shaped the North America we know today and continues to be ‘brightened’ and renewed by the Royal family because of its vital role in addressing global challenges linked to the legal, environmental and territorial resurgence of indigenous rights.